-14.1.
+17.1.
 All pupils will be taught about keeping themselves safe, including online, as part of a broad and balanced curriculum.

-- 14.2.
-Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible, in compliance with the school's Pupil Confidentiality Policy. - 14.3.
-Teachers will, however, understand that some aspects of RSHE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL will be alerted immediately. - 14.4.
+- 17.2.
+Confidentiality within the classroom is an important component of RSE and health education, and teachers are expected to respect the confidentiality of their pupils as far as is possible, in compliance with the school's Pupil Confidentiality Policy. - 17.3.
+Teachers will, however, understand that some aspects of RSHE may lead to a pupil raising a safeguarding concern, e.g. disclosing that they are being abused, and that if a disclosure is made, the DSL will be alerted immediately. - 17.4.
 Pupils will be made aware of how to raise their concerns or make a report, and how their report will be handled this includes the process for when they have a concern about a peer.

-15. Assessment
+18. Assessment

-- 15.1.
-The school has the same high expectations of the quality of pupils' work in RSE and health education as for other curriculum areas. - 15.2.
-Lessons are planned to provide suitable challenge to pupils of all abilities. - 15.3.
-Assessments are used to identify where pupils need extra support or intervention. - 15.4.
-There are no formal examinations for RSE and health education; however, to assess pupil outcomes, the school will capture progress in the following ways: - Teacher assessments - Workbooks - Self-evaluations - Interventions
+- 18.1.
+The school has the same high expectations of the quality of pupils' work in RSE and health education as for other curriculum areas.

+- 18.2.
+Lessons are planned to provide suitable challenge to pupils of all abilities.

+- 18.3.
+Assessments are used to identify where pupils need extra support or intervention.

+- 18.4.
+There are no formal examinations for RSE and health education; however, to assess pupil outcomes, the school will capture progress in the following ways:

+- Teacher assessments

+- Workbooks

+- Self-evaluations

+- Interventions

+- 18.5.
+The RSHE subject leader will be responsible for monitoring the quality of teaching and learning for the subject.
+They will conduct subject assessments on a termly basis, which will include a mixture of the following:

+- Self-evaluations

+- Lesson observations

+- Topic feedback forms

+- Learning walks

+- Work scrutiny

+- Lesson planning scrutiny

+- 18.6.
+Principals will report on the delivery and impact of the RSHE curriculum offer via Academy Council meetings.
+They will also work regularly and consistently with the Principal and RSHE link governor, e.g. through monthly review meetings, to evaluate the effectiveness of the subjects and implement any changes.

-16. Staff training
+19. Staff training

-- 16.1.
-Training will be provided by the RSHE and health education subject leader to the relevant members of staff on a regular basis to ensure they are up-to-date with the RSE and health education curriculum. - 16.2.
-Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum. - 16.3.
-The school will ensure teachers receive training on the Social Exclusion Report on Teenage Pregnancy, and the role of an effective RSE curriculum in reducing the number of teenage conceptions. - 16.4.
+- 19.1.
+Training will be provided by the Relationship, Sex and Health Education subject leader to the relevant members of staff on a regular basis to ensure they are up-to-date with the Relationship, Sex and Health Education curriculum. - 19.2.
+Training will also be scheduled around any updated guidance on the curriculum and any new developments, such as "sexting", which may need to be addressed in relation to the curriculum. - 19.3.
+The school will ensure teachers receive training on the Social Exclusion Report on Teenage Pregnancy, and the role of an effective RSE curriculum in reducing the number of teenage conceptions. - 19.4.
 Appropriately trained staff will be able to give pupils information on where and how to obtain confidential advice, counselling and treatment, as well as guidance on emergency contraception and their effectiveness.

-17. Monitoring quality
+20. Monitoring quality

-- 17.1.
+- 20.1.
 The RSHE and health education subject leader is responsible for monitoring the quality of teaching and learning for the subject.

-- 17.2.
-The RSHE and health education subject leader will conduct subject assessments on a termly basis, which will include a mixture of the following:
+- 20.2.
+The Relationship, Sex and Health Education subject leader will conduct subject assessments on a termly basis, which will include a mixture of the following:

 - Self-evaluations

 - Lesson observations

 - Topic feedback forms

 - Learning walks

 - Work scrutiny

 - Lesson planning scrutiny

-- 17.3.
+- 20.3.
 The RSHE and health education subject leader will create annual subject reports for the principal and governing board to report on the quality of the subjects.

-- 17.4.
-The RSHE and health education subject leader will work regularly and consistently with the principal and RSE link govenor, e.g. through yearly review meetings, to evaluate the effectiveness of the subjects and implement any changes.
+- 20.4.
+The Relationship, Sex and Health Education subject leader will work regularly and consistently with the principal and RSE link governor, e.g. through yearly review meetings, to evaluate the effectiveness of the subjects and implement any changes.